GRONINGEN-MICROBIOME-CENTRE/MicrobeRX/package/README.md

 If you use this software or its results in your research, publication, or project, please cite it as follows:

-	MicrobeRX: A tool for enzymatic reaction-based metabolite prediction in the gut microbiome reveals the drug metabolism landscape of gut microbes
+	MicrobeRX: A tool for enzymatic reaction-based metabolite prediction in the gut microbiome DOI: 10.5281/zenodo.8207746
 ## Contact
 Please report bugs and feature requests through the Issue Tracker at